abdelfattah-lab/Kratos-explorer/README.md

 1. Ensure that `run_bg.sh` is executable, i.e., `chmod +x run_bg.sh`
 2. Edit the parameters at the top of `run_bg.sh`:
     - `BASH_RUN_SCRIPT`: directs the script to run *another bash script* in the background.
+    - It is *optional* to make this script executable, since `run_bg.sh` will modify the permissions for you.
     - A sample bash script to use, `run_with_venv.sh`, has been included.
     - Note the **known limitation in terminating the script**, as detailed at the top of this file.
 3. To use the script: